Revolutionary Blockchain in Healthcare: Key Benefits and Real-World Case Studies[Updated 2025]

 3.1.
 Electronic Health Records (EHR) Management

-It is instrumental in managing Electronic Health Records (EHRs), providing a secure and decentralized system for sharing patient data across healthcare providers.
-Blockchain-based EHR systems create a comprehensive, immutable record of patient health information that can be accessed by authorized healthcare providers regardless of their location or system.
+Blockchain in healthcare plays a crucial role in managing Electronic Health Records (EHRs), offering a secure and decentralized system for sharing patient data across healthcare providers.
+Blockchain-based EHR platforms ensure that medical data is transparent, tamper-proof, and easily accessible to authorized professionals, regardless of their location or the system they use.

 3.2.
 Clinical Trials and Research